The Draft-Legal format

 - Recognize that there is a large learning curve and success does not come easily.

 There are many factors that impact athlete progression.
 Teens are growing, each and everyone are at different levels in their social, physical, mental, emotional and athletic development.
 It is impossible to compare one athlete to another.
 Athletes, like all humans-- are continually growing and changing.
-Don't focus on today's results.
+Don't focus on today's results or performance.

 This is private coaching.
 Specific planning and progression based on your athlete's developmental needs keep your family and athlete in balance.
 In-season training is considered January through August of each year.
-The monthly fee is $175 per month, plus and additional $100 per cup race for race suport.
-Off-season is September through December, the monthly fee during this time period is $100 per month.
+The monthly fee is $175 per month.
+This provides triathlon specific training (typically during the summer months), plus and additional $100 per cup race for race support.
+It is recommended that training begin 2 months prior to the first event.

-This includes annual training, four year LTAD goal setting, unlimited coach access, Training Peaks Premium account, race support, in person training sessions and full access to all practices and camps offered by Impact Multisport.
+High Performance Team members receive a team kit, financial support from USAT to off-set travel expenses.
+Coaching includes annual training plan, four year LTAD goal setting, unlimited coach access, growth rate adaptions for training, Training Peaks Premium account, race support, in person training sessions and full access to all practices and camps offered by Impact Multisport.